condac/cs-rpm/README.md

 Wind data is based on wind tubines in Sweden duing 2014 and 2018.
 The average installed size between these dates is 3.45 MW per turbine.
 During the year the average power production is 25% of the installed power capacity.
 This makes each plant around 0.86MW.
 The manufacturers claim that 2018 was not a normal wind year so the productivity is expected to be around 30% so for simplicity we round the numbers to 1MW.

-The scale of the drawn asset compared to real life and the space allowed between looks ok so no scale modifier is used.
+The scale of the drawn asset compared to real life and the space allowed between looks ok, so no scale modifier is used.

 So this one is easy to make a final result of 1MW per plant.